About me

 I am unable to provide adequate and skilled support for someone who is responding to an acute crisis and/or who may benefit from specialised support or a collaborative team.
 For example:

-• using violent behaviour
+• using violent or controlling behaviour

-• responding to violence from others
+• responding to violence and/or coercive control from others

 • acute suicidality